carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 - "Which are the clustering algorithms that use Get_Homologues?"

 objectives:
-- "Clustering orthologous proteins from Gen Bank files."
+- "Clustering orthologous proteins from GenBank files."
-- "Create a Venn diagram using diferents clustering algorithms."
+- "Create a Venn diagram using diferent clustering algorithms."
 - "Implement and interpret the evolutionary history using Clustering orthologous proteins."

 keypoints: